 Nu, Xi, and Omicron

-"Omicron" is literally "O Micron"—the "little" O as opposed to the big "O," " O Mega," that we'll encounter soon.
-In ancient times, they were pronounced differently, but now they're both just "o."Continue to 6 of 9 below.
+"Omicron" is literally "O Micron"—the "little" O as opposed to the big "O," "Omega."
+In ancient times, the upper and lowercase forms were pronounced differently, but now they're both just "o."

 Pi, Rho, and Sigma

-Now comes to one of the biggest problems—the letter "Sigma" which looks like a backward "E" but is pronounced "s."
+Now comes to one of the biggest problems, the letter "Sigma," which looks like a backward "E" but is pronounced "s."
 To make matters worse, its lowercase form has two variants, one of which looks like an "o" and the other which looks like a "c," though that may at least give you a hint as to the sound.